catamphetamine/react-pages/PERFORMANCE.md

 ## Relative dates

 One more gotcha are relative dates and times (e.g. "an hour ago").
-These obviously need to be rendered as absolute ones (e.g. "01.02.2016, 18:00") on the server-side, meaning that a special flag needs to be introduced (maybe a global variable, like `__SERVER__`, which is not that elegant; or maybe a Redux state property like `getState().render.server === true`).
+These most likely need to be rendered as absolute ones (e.g. "01.02.2016, 18:00") on the server-side, meaning that a special flag needs to be introduced (maybe a global variable, like `__SERVER__`, which is not that elegant; or maybe a Redux state property like `getState().render.server === true`).